 Flores was a four-year member of the women’s basketball team at Marist, earning All-MAAC second-team honors in her senior season and being honored on the MAAC All-Rookie Team in 2005.
 She helped lead the Foxes to four MAAC regular-season titles, three MAAC Tournament championships and three NCAA Tournament appearances, including a Sweet 16 appearance during her junior year.

 Flores graduated from Marist University in 2008 with a degree in history and adolescent education.

 Emily Stallings, Assistant Coach

-Emily Stallings enters her fourth season as an assistant coach at American University in 2016-17.
+Emily Stallings completed her fifth season as an assistant coach at American University in 2016-17.

 Prior to joining head coach Megan Gebbia’s staff, Stallings served as a graduate assistant at East Stroudsburg.
 Stallings aided in the development of the post players, in addition to helping with practice planning and recruiting.
 She also served as a head and assistant coach of the Newburgh Liberty AAU team.